 Pro Tip 2: Put the QR Code Scanner in your app’s Side or Footer menus for quick access

-One of the ways that you can make the QR Code Scanner extremely easy to access for your users is by putting it in your app’s Side Menu or Footer Menu.
-This puts the feature only a tap or two away at all times which can be extremely beneficial if you’re going to use a lot of QR codes.
+One way you can make the QR Code Scanner easily accessible for your users is by adding it to your app’s Side Menu or Footer Menu.
+This puts the feature only a tap or two away at all times, which can be extremely beneficial if you’re going to use a lot of QR codes.

 Pro Tip 3: You can use QR codes in promotional material to direct people to your latest premium paid content

-As we mentioned before you can use the QR codes for a lot of things, one of which can be sending users to your app’s latest in-app purchases with the quick scan of a QR code.
+As we mentioned before, you can use the QR codes for a lot of things such as sending users to your app’s latest in-app purchases with the quick scan of a QR code.
 Have a new series of devotions in your faith-based app available for purchase?
 Use a QR code in your social media ads to send users directly to that content so that they can purchase it right away!

 What are some related articles?